bendyworks/cap-ml/README.md

 TextDetector exposes only one method `detectText` that returns a Promise with an array of text detections -
 ```
-// ios plugin handles orientations(top, right, bottom, left) but android plugin expects the image in upright position only.
 // Orientation here is not the current orientation of the image, but the direction in which the image should be turned to make it upright
 detectText(filename: string, orientation?: ImageOrientation): Promise<TextDetection[]>